Glossary of plant morphology: Introduction

-Plant structures or organs fulfil specific functions, and those functions determine the structures that perform them.
+Plant structures or organs fulfill specific functions, and those functions determine the structures that perform them.
 Among terrestrial (land) plants, the vascular and non-vascular plants (Bryophytes) evolved independently in terms of their adaptation to terrestrial life and are treated separately here (see Bryophytes).

 Life cycle

 Common structural elements are present in the embryonic part of the life cycle, which is the diploid multicellular phase.
 The embryo develops into the sporophyte, which at maturity produces haploid spores, which germinate to produce the gametophyte, the haploid multicellular phase.
 The haploid gametophyte then produces gametes, which may fuse to form a diploid zygote, and finally an embryo.
 This phenomenon of alternating diploid and haploid multicellular phases is common to the embryophytes (land plants) and is referred to as the alternation of generations.
 A major difference between vascular and non-vascular plants is that in the latter the haploid gametophyte is the more visible and longer-lived stage.
 In vascular plants, the diploid sporophyte has evolved as the dominant and visible phase of the life cycle.
 In seed plants and some other groups of vascular plants the gametophyte phases are strongly reduced in size and contained within the pollen and ovules.
 The female gametophyte is entirely contained within the sporophyte's tissues, while the male gametophyte in its pollen grain is released and transferred by wind or animal vectors to fertilize the ovules.